nh-server/switch-guide/docs/user_guide/emummc/sending_payload.md

 ### Instructions

 !!! tip ""
-    1. Go to the injection [website](https://switchgui.de/web-payload/) and scroll all the way down
+    1. Go to the injection [website](https://switch.exploit.fortheusers.org/)
     2. Select the "Upload Payload" option and upload the hekate_ctcaer `.bin` file from the Hekate `.zip` file.
         - The first time you read this page you should inject TegraExplorer.bin.
     3. Connect your Switch in RCM to your Chromebook using the USB cable.